Boards & Commissions

 Duties: Set policy guidelines and innovative programs to achieve the goal of providing decent, safe and sanitary housing for very low and low-income families.

-Membership: Five members, including one elected official and one resident appointed by the Mayor for a term of four years.
+Membership: Five members, including one Elected Official and one resident appointed by the City for a term of four years.

 Meetings: Monthly on the third Wednesday at 4:00 p.m. in the Housing Authority Board Room.

-Mission Statement: Our goal is to provide drug-free, decent, safe and sanitary housing for eligible families and to provide opportunities and promote self-sufficiency and economic independence for residents.
+Mission Statement: Our goal is to provide drug-free, decent, safe and sanity housing for eligible families and to provide opportunities and promote self-sufficiency and economic independence for residents.